josdejong/mathjs/docs/datatypes/numbers.md

 Math.js supports two types of numbers:

-- Number for fast floating point arithmetic, described on this page.
+- Number for fast floating point arithmetic described on this page.
-- BigNumber for arbitrary precision arithmetic, describe on the page [BigNumbers](bignumbers.md).
+- BigNumber for arbitrary precision arithmetic described on the page [BigNumbers](bignumbers.md).

 ## Configuration